SkafteNicki/dtu_mlops/s8_monitoring/data_drifting.md

    as with our script the monitoring endpoint should return a `.pdf` with the results of the data analysis.

-8. As an final exercise, we recommend that you try implementing this to run directly in the cloud.
+7. As an final exercise, we recommend that you try implementing this to run directly in the cloud.
+You will need to implement this in a container e.g. GCP Run service because the data gathering from the endpoint should still be implemented as an background task.
 For this to work you will need to change the following:

    * Instead of saving the input to a local file you should either store it in GCP bucket or an [BigQuery](https://console.cloud.google.com/bigquery) SQL table (this is a better solution, but also out-of-scope for this course)
+   * You can either run the data analysis locally by just pulling from cloud storage predictions and training data or alternatively you can deploy this as its own endpoint that can be invoked.
+For the latter option we recommend that this should require authentication.

 That ends the module on detection of data drifting.